 Heracles understood that he would be holding up the world for the rest of all time.
-That was one labour too far.
-And so he said slyly to Atlas,
+That was one labour too far, so he said slyly to Atlas,

 “Sure, but before you go, just take the world for a moment while I adjust my cloak.
-It’s ruffled up on my shoulder.”
-And Atlas naively did as Heracles suggested.
+It’s ruffled up onto my shoulder.”
+Atlas naively did as Heracles suggested.
 As soon as he was free from the world, Heracles picked up the apples and ran off.
-The episode shows that our hero was more than a muscle man – he had brains too.
+This episode shows that our hero was more than just a muscle man – he had brains too.